 We can’t stress it enough, but don’t put yourself or others in danger, even if you think you are confident and capable of assessing the damage for yourself.
 Contact your insurance company first, see what else you can do on the storm damage checklist, and then let RJI Professionals do it all for you.
-We work across Colorado, Minnesota, Montana, North Dakota, Texas and Wisconsin, and so we’re able to help you.
+We work across Colorado, Minnesota, Montana, North Dakota, Iowa and Wisconsin, and so we’re able to help you.

 Need help or advice after a storm?
 Why not Contact us today on 877-ROOF-310 and tell us what you need us to do.